ClaudioLutz/CreditROBOT/Description English/03_Systemintegration.md

 ### Procedure (General)

-1. **Submit information to Creditreform**
+1. **Send information to Creditreform**
    - Shop software and version
    - Expected number of shop orders per year
    - Planned date for installation (plug-in or interface)

 2. **Check by Creditreform**
    - Joint clarification with the respective development partner whether a plug-in exists for your shop version or an individual connection is necessary.
    - Preparation of an offer for credit checks.

 3. **Contract conclusion and installation**
-   - After contract conclusion, a Creditreform project manager coordinates the installation or connection.
+   - After conclusion of the contract, a Creditreform project manager coordinates the installation or connection.
    - You receive access data, technical documentation, and further details for configuring your risk control.

 ### Available Shop Plug-ins & Systems